javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/email-template.md

 - Visual Studio: Remote - SSH: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh

-- (WINDOWS ONLY): WSL.
-This installs the WSL support for Visual Studio Code, which will install WSL itself (And Ubuntu). https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl - This is a long install, take your time.
-  PLEASE MAKE SURE WSL IS ACTUALLY INSTALLED - Try running it.
-Check this example: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/

 - A terminal.
 On Linux and Mac, it's just called "Terminal".
 Little familiarity with it is required.
 On windows, the WSL installs it.
+PowerShell is also an option, also STRONGLY discouraged.

 - The `ssh` command.
 It's installed by default on Mac and Linux, and should be on Windows after the aforementioned steps.

 - Some knowledge of the Python language.

+- (WINDOWS ONLY): You can use WSL to have all Linux tools under windows, but this is optional..
+This installs the WSL support for Visual Studio Code, which will install WSL itself (And Ubuntu). https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl - This is a long install, take your time.
+  PLEASE MAKE SURE WSL IS ACTUALLY INSTALLED - Try running it.
+Check this example: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/

 ---